MrK1o/MrK1o/README.md

 - 👋 Hi, I’m @MrK1o
 - 👀 I’m interested in girls
 - 🌱 I’m currently learning how to drink water
-- 💞️ I’m looking to collaborate on things idk
+- 💞️ I’m looking to collaborate on things like sex partys but im the uniq guy on the party
 - 📫 How to reach me MR.K1o#4564

 *************************************************************************************************************************************************************************